 Delegates have the choice of a voluntary assessment, with a certificate of competence awarded to everyone who passes.
 A course booklet and variety description sheets will also be issued, and course equipment will be available to purchase on the day.

-The course will also make use of NIAB TAG’s unique interactive web-based variety identification programme barley-id.
+The course will also make use of NIAB’s unique interactive web-based variety identification programme barley-id.
 A subscription-based tool available to the agricultural industry it has been developed to help identify barley variety samples correctly and quickly and is useful for both assisting in variety identification and as a training tool.